-Wang Haixia is a Director of GLP Holdings L.P.
+Wang Haixia sits on the Board of GLP.
 She is the Deputy CEO of Bank of China Group Investment since December 2020.
-From September 1991 to November 2007, Ms. Wang held several positions in Bank of China.
+From September 1991 to November 2007, she held several positions in Bank of China.
 From August 2011 to May 2015, she served as the head of Corporate Banking, Financial Institution and Product Management Corporate Finance business in Bank of China (Hong Kong).
-Prior to this, Ms. Wang was the Deputy General Manager of the Internet Finance Department and the Deputy General Manager of the Digital Platform Center of the Personal Digital Finance Department in the Head Office of Bank of China.
+Prior to this, she was the Deputy General Manager of the Internet Finance Department and the Deputy General Manager of the Digital Platform Center of the Personal Digital Finance Department in the Head Office of Bank of China.
+Wang Haixia graduated from Renmin University of China and holds an MBA degree.